alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

           <li>RedditC2 - Abusing Reddit API to host the C2 traffic: https://github.com/kleiton0x00/RedditC2</li>
           <li>skyhook - a REST-driven utility used to smuggle files into and out of networks defended by IDS implementations.
 It comes with a pre-packaged web client that uses a blend of React, vanilla JS, and web assembly to manage file transfers: https://github.com/blackhillsinfosec/skyhook</li>
           <li>BounceBack - a powerful, highly customizable and configurable reverse proxy with WAF functionality for hiding your C2/phishing/etc infrastructure from blue teams, sandboxes, scanners, etc: https://github.com/D00Movenok/BounceBack</li>
+          <li>gsocket - the Global Socket Tookit allows two users behind NAT/Firewall to establish a TCP connection with each other: https://github.com/hackerschoice/gsocket</li>
            </span>
           </p3>